John Fildes, MD, FACS, FCCM, FPCS, is the Kirk Kerkorian School of Medicine at UNLV Emeritus Professor of Surgery.

-Dr. Fildes’ specialty is in Acute Care Surgery, the combination of Trauma, Surgical Critical Care, and Emergency General Surgery.
-He established the first American Association for the Surgery of Trauma (AAST) approved fellowship in Acute Care Surgery in the nation and was its Program Director for over a decade.
+Dr. Fildes’ specialty is in acute care surgery, the combination of trauma, surgical critical care, and emergency general surgery.
+He established the first American Association for the Surgery of Trauma (AAST) approved Acute Care Surgery Fellowship in the nation and was its program director for over a decade.

-Dr. Fildes’ research has appeared in 67 peer-reviewed publications, including the American Journal of Surgery, the Journal of Trauma and Acute Care Surgery, Critical Care Medicine, Academic Emergency Medicine, Plastic and Reconstructive Surgery, Journal of Surgical Research, Cancer Medicine, and Circulatory Shock.
+His research has appeared in 67 peer-reviewed publications, including the American Journal of Surgery, the Journal of Trauma and Acute Care Surgery, Critical Care Medicine, Academic Emergency Medicine, Plastic and Reconstructive Surgery, Journal of Surgical Research, Cancer Medicine, and Circulatory Shock.
 In addition, he has authored 72 invited publications and book chapters.

-A leader of the medical response to the One October Shootings in Las Vegas.
-President Donald Trump commended Dr. Fildes and his surgical team for their care of the shooting victims.
-He continues to be a One October spokesperson at the regional, national, and international level.
-In addition, he is a consultant to DHS, FEMA, CDP, HHS, OS, ASPR, and EMMO -- agencies developing a disaster-training program for the medical response to a no notice, overwhelming, large-scale, mass shooting event.
+A leader of the medical response to the 1 October 2017 shootings in Las Vegas, Dr. Fildes and his surgical team were commended by President Donald Trump for their care of the shooting victims.
+He continues to be a 1 October spokesperson at the regional, national, and international level.
+In addition, he is a consultant to DHS, FEMA, CDP, HHS, OS, ASPR, and EMMO -- agencies developing a disaster-training program for the medical response to a no-notice, overwhelming, large-scale, mass shooting event.

-Dr. Fildes has been a Fellow of the American College of Surgeons (ACS) since 1990.
-He made significant contributions to the creation of the National Trauma Data Bank® (NTDB®) and the Trauma Quality Improvement Project® (TQIP®).
+An American College of Surgeons (ACS) Fellow since 1990, Dr. Fildes made significant contributions to the creation of the National Trauma Data Bank® (NTDB®) and the Trauma Quality Improvement Project® (TQIP®).
 In the wake of the 9/11 terrorist attacks on the U.S., Dr. Fildes was asked to testify before the U.S. Senate on the readiness of the nation’s trauma centers.
-He was appointed National Chair of the ACS Committee on Trauma (COT) (2006-2010) and was promoted to Medical Director of Trauma Programs in the Division of Research and Optimal Patient Care at the ACS (2010-2014).
+He was appointed National Chair of the ACS Committee on Trauma (COT) (2006-2010) and was promoted to ACS Medical Director of Trauma Programs in the Division of Research and Optimal Patient Care (2010-2014).
 He served as ACS Governor for the state of Nevada (2015-2018).
 Dr. Fildes received the Trauma Achievement Award (2018) for exceptionally meritorious service and lifetime achievement from the ACS and COT.

 Dr. Fildes was a committee member for the Southern Nevada Health District from 1996 to 2020.
-He served on the Medical Advisory Board(MAB) (1996-2005).
-He served twice as the Chair of the Regional Trauma Advisory Board (RTAB) (2006-2008, 2017-2020).
+He served on the Medical Advisory Board(MAB) (1996-2005) and served twice as the chair of the Regional Trauma Advisory Board (RTAB) (2006-2008, 2017-2020).
 The RTAB is responsible for oversight of the Southern Nevada Trauma System (SNTS).
-He was selected to Chair the Needs Based Assessment Taskforce (NBAT), a community wide stakeholder group, to determine the need for new trauma centers in the SNTS (2016-2017).
+He was selected to chair the Needs Based Assessment Taskforce (NBAT), a community wide stakeholder group, to determine the need for new trauma centers in the SNTS (2016-2017).